Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Preliminaries

 where $w_k = n_k/\sum_k n_k$ is the weight assigned to client $k$, and $L_k(\theta)$ is the local loss function of client $k$.
 At $t$-th federated iteration, each client $k$ performs $E$ epochs of stochastic gradient descent on its local dataset $\mathcal{D}_k$ using the current global model parameters $\theta_t$, and then uploads the updated model parameters $\theta_{k, t+1}$ to the server for aggregation.
 The server aggregates the model updates from all clients using a weighted average:

 This process continues until the global model $\theta$ converges or reaches the maximum federated iterations.

 \nosection{Federated Unlearning} As formulated above, each client $k$ possesses a local dataset $\mathcal{D}_k$.
-Thus, the client $k$ has the right to remove any of its data and corresponding influence in the global model.
+Each client has the RTBF to remove any of its own data and corresponding influence in the global model.
 This process is termed as unlearning.
-Formally, the client $k$ submits a request asking to unlearn a specific target $\mathcal{R} \in \mathcal{D}_k$.
-Following~\cite{liu22the, gao2022verifi}, we assume that the requests are submitted after the end of federated training, i.e., the globe model has reached convergence.
-In practice, clients may submit unlearning requests during federated training, but comparing the performance of the global model before and after unlearning during federated training is inconvenient.
-After receiving the requests, the server can instruct all clients to take any necessary steps to unlearn the target data while ensuring that their local data remains private.
+Formally, the client $k$ submits a request to unlearn a specific target $\mathcal{R} \subseteq \mathcal{D}_k$.
+Following~\citep{liu2022right,gao2022verifi}, we assume that the requests are submitted after the end of federated training, i.e., the global model has reached convergence.
+In practice, clients may submit unlearning requests during federated training, but evaluating the model performance before and after unlearning during federated training is intractable.
+After receiving the requests, the server instructs the clients to unlearn the target data while keeping their local data private.
 We denote the parameters of the ground-truth unlearned model by $\theta_{\lnot}^*$ which is collaboratively retrained across all clients on $\mathcal{D} \backslash \mathcal{R}$ from scratch.